MuxN4/lumenserver/README.md

    ```
    curl http://localhost:8080/time
    ```
 It should spit out the current time.
-Fancy, huh?

 3. Get a list of users (imaginary friends, perhaps?):
    ```